lucticas/7daysOfCode/Projeto 07/Readme.md

+# Drag and Drop Areas
-Controlling CSS classes and handlers for drag and drop events.
+> Controlling CSS classes and handlers for drag and drop events.